 Why you'll love this recipe

 Lean protein.
-Most recipes use chicken thighs, but by using breast bites as a lean protein source, it makes it perfect for athletes.
-Check out my creamy mushroom chicken without cream and one pan chicken breast fajitas for more chicken breast meal prep ideas.
+Most recipes use chicken thighs, but by using breast bites as a lean protein source for meal prep, it makes it perfect for athletes.

 Asian-inspired.
 It's giving fakeaway vibes, but with the goodness of a wholesome rice bowl with vegetables like my chicken red pepper onion stir fry and kung pao chicken stir fry with rice.